Rajendra Kumar – Top 25 Bollywood Songs of the Jubilee Star

 19. Mera Pyar Bhi Tu Hai from Saathi – The movie starred Vyjayanthimala in the female lead and Simi Garewal as second lead.
 The film’s soundtrack was composed by Naushad while the lyrics were penned by Majrooh Sultanpuri.
 Mukesh and Suman Kalyanpur did the playback singing for this popular duet.
 Mere Jeevan Saathi is yet another popular song from the film.

 20. Husnwale Tera Jawab Nahin from Gharana – The song featured Asha Parekh aside Rajendra Kumar.
 Rafi sang this popular solo composed by Ravi, and was nominated in the best singer category at Filmfare awards.
-Ravi received Filmfare award for best music for this film, and Shakeel Badayuni too for the beautiful lyrics for this particular song.
+Ravi received his first Filmfare award for best music for this film, and Shakeel Badayuni too for the beautiful lyrics for this particular song.
 It’s one of the rarest occasions where a particular song gets nominated in minimum three sections at Filmfare.
 The movie also included the popular ‘Dadi Amma’ song, and was noticed for its bhajans and folk dance numbers too.

 21. Rim Jhim Ke Geet Sawan Gaye from Anjaana – The movie was noticed for some of the popular tracks of Rafi and Lata.
 Babita played the female lead, and this beautiful duet was penned by Anand Bakshi.
 Music was composed by Laxmikanth-Pyarelal duo.